young-sudo/mo-flow/README.md

 This project was inspired by the 4EU+ Deep Learning in Life Sciences lab by prof. Britta Velten (Heidelberg University).

-Aim of the project is to transform the original coursework notebook into a reproducible workflow that can be executed reliably across different environments beyond Google Colab.
+Aim of the project is to transform the original coursework into a reproducible workflow that can be executed reliably across different environments beyond Google Colab.

 Project involves frameworks MOFA2 and MEFISTO.
 1. Application of MOFA to a multi-omics data set (gene expression, methylation, mutations and drug responses)